ArrayKnight/docler-holding/README.md

 My initial version, which was submitted in the timed quiz, took the approach of using RegEx to pattern match the different terms to be parsed.
 I didn't end up having time to handle the optional quotes around flag values.
 I just wanted to show a different approach for fun.

+I've gone ahead and added in an updated version of my RegEx approach as well.
+The pro is that the logic is drastically simpler, however, the con is that RegEx are difficult to read/maintain/debug especially for inexperienced developers.

 The instructions are all pulled from memory, so I might not be 100% accurate to the original quiz assignment.